sksry/drehmal-transposition/README.md

 # Questions asked during initial testing
 **1. Can I teleport to myself?**

 No. You will instantly die.
-This is an intended feature that can be disabled by commenting out a certain section of transpose.mcfunction.
+This is an intended feature that can be disabled by commenting out a certain section of `transpose.mcfunction`.

 **2. Will you make the functions more readable?**